-On April 30, 2021 the government promulgated an occupational accident insurance and protection act dedicated to protecting the rights and interests of workers at risk of occupational hazards as well as their families.
+On April 30, 2021 the government promulgated the Labor Occupational Accident Insurance and Protection Act dedicated to protecting the rights and interests of workers at risk of occupational hazards as well as their families.
 Combining the occupational hazard insurance from the Labor Insurance Act with related provisions from the Act for Protecting Worker of Occupational Accidents, this new act adopts stronger occupational hazard prevention mechanisms and provides greater assistance to help rehabilitate and return injured workers to the workplace.
-These efforts will ensure that frontline workers receive the most comprehensive occupational safety protections.
+The new act will be implemented from May 1, 2022.

 Main points of the act